talk the talk (a tech glossary)

 Turnkey: A product or service that operates with easy onboarding and UX

-White Label: A product or infrastructure is sold to companies with the understanding that they will rebrand their logo on it; an example is landing page builders like Instapage.
+White Label: A product or infrastructure is sold to companies with the understanding that they will present and brand it as their own; an example is landing page builders like Instapage